ghashy/redis-in-action/doc/src/feed.md

 ### Article votes

-Set with info who have voted for article, body example:
+Set with info who have voted for article.

 ```json
 "user:123123"